swanalex/LoTR-App/README.md

 They will then send a string to my microservice using socket.send_string().
 Example: socket.send_string("Sending request for data!")
+Example: socket.send_string("medium")

-My microservice will wait for the incoming string message requesting data using sockect.recv_string(), perform some operations, and send back a response message in the form of a JSON object using socket.send_json().
+My microservice will wait for the incoming string message requesting data using sockect.recv_string(), generate the 2 random numbers of the appropriate length, and send back a response message in the form of a JSON object using socket.send_json().

 B. Data will be programmatically received by my partner's application from my microservice by reading the response JSON object and assigning it to a variable.
 Example: